M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Visual-Studio-Template/Code-Snippets/index.md

 ### Available Code Snippets

-<p class="note">Code Snippets are available to download from our <a href="https://github.com/M-Files/MFilesSamplesAndLibraries/tree/master/Snippets/CSharp/M-Files%20VAF">GitHub Samples and Libraries repository</a>.
-Information on how to <a href="#installing-the-vault-application-framework-code-snippets">install the code snippets</a> is in the following section.</p>
+Code Snippets are available to download from our <a href="https://github.com/M-Files/MFilesSamplesAndLibraries/tree/master/Snippets/CSharp/M-Files%20VAF">GitHub Samples and Libraries repository</a>.
+Information on how to <a href="#installing-the-vault-application-framework-code-snippets">install the code snippets</a> is in the following section.
+{:.note}

 The following code snippets exist.
 Once the snippets are installed, simply type their name within a code file, select the snippet, and press `Tab` twice.